Home >

 Direct Drive Wind Turbines

-• Simplified Design: Direct drive systems reduce the number of moving parts, leading to fewer points of failure and lower maintenance requirements.
+Simplified Design: Direct drive systems have fewer moving parts, resulting in fewer failure points and reduced maintenance needs.

-• Improved Reliability: Without a gearbox, the system experiences less mechanical stress and wear, enhancing overall reliability and lifespan.
+Improved Reliability: The system, without a gearbox, is subjected to less mechanical stress and wear; hence, enhanced overall reliability and increased life.

-• Higher Efficiency: Direct drive turbines operate with higher efficiency by minimizing energy losses associated with mechanical transmission.
+Higher Efficiency: Direct drive turbines can operate at higher efficiency because less energy is lost through mechanical transmission.

 Control and Pitch Adjustment

-• Precise Pitch Control: By adjusting the blade angle, torque motors help optimize the aerodynamic performance of the blades, maximizing energy capture from the wind.
+Exact Pitch Control: By realigning the angle, torque motors make it possible to further develop the aerodynamic effects of the blades for energy capture from the wind to be maximized.

-• Load Management: Precise pitch control allows for effective load management on the turbine, reducing mechanical stress and improving durability.
+Load Management: The pitch-accurate control offers the appropriate load management on the turbine, which reduces mechanical stress and adds more durability.

 Advantages of Using Torque Motors in Wind Turbines